MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-E-General-Contracting-Requirements/part-527-Patents-Data-Copyrights/subpart-527.4-Rights-Data-Copyrights/section-527.409.md

-##### 527.409 Solicitation provisions and contract clauses. #####
+##### 527.409 Contract clauses. #####

-Link to an amendment published at 86 FR 55520, Oct.
-6, 2021.Architect-Engineer Services and Construction Contracts Involving Architect-Engineer Services

-Insert the following in solicitations and contracts for architect-engineer services and construction contracts involving architect-engineer services:
+GSA has a FAR deviation that allows use of the clauses in paragraphs (a) and (b) of this section in lieu of the FAR clause at 52.227-17.

-(a) Insert 552.227-70, Government Rights (Unlimited), instead of FAR 52.227-17, Rights in Data-Special Works, in contracts, except if 552.227-71 is prescribed.
+(a) Except as provided in paragraph (b) of this section, insert the clause at 552.227-70, Government Rights (Unlimited), in lieu of the FAR clause at 52.227-17, in solicitations and contracts for—

+(1) Architect-engineer services.

+(2) Construction contracts involving architect-engineer services.

-(b) If the Government requires sole property rights and exclusive control over the design and data, insert 552.227-71, Drawings and Other Data to Become Property of Government, instead of FAR 52.227-17.
+(b) If the Government requires sole property rights and exclusive control over the design and data, insert the clause at 552.227-71, Drawings and Other Data to Become Property of Government, in lieu the clause at FAR 52.227-17, in solicitations and contracts for—

+(1) Architect-engineer services.

+(2) Construction contracts involving architect-engineer services.

+[86 FR 55520, Oct.
+6, 2021]